Interpretive Services and Accessibility

 We provide professional interpreters in any language, free of charge.
 Our staff can recognize when an interpreter is needed, communicate the option for an interpreter, and make an interpreter available.

 Interpreters are also available for those with sight, speech, and hearing impairments.
 We provide free professional sign language and tactile interpreters for those with speech and hearing impairments, as well as Braille translations of certain print materials.

 Many of our providers are bilingual.
-When searching in our Provider Directory, narrow search results by selecting a preferred language.
+When searching in Find a doctor, narrow search results by entering a preferred language.

 Our Resource Line offers some materials in languages other than English.

 Video remote interpreter service

 Our Video Remote Interpreter (VRI) system provides real-time, visual access to sign language services, including sign language and foreign, through a secure web-based camera.
 VRI is available at all Kaiser Permanente of Washington facilities, including Urgent Care.